thundergnat/Base-Any/README.md

 # Array encoded

 say (-2**256).&to-base-array(10000);
-# ( [-11 -5792 -892 -3731 -6195 -4235 -7098 -5008 -6879 -785 -3269 -9846 -6564 -564 -394 -5758 -4007 -9131 -2963 -9936] [0] 10000 )
+# ( [-11 -5792 -892 -3731 -6195 -4235 -7098 -5008 -6879 -785 -3269 -9846 -6564 -564 -394 -5758 -4007 -9131 -2963 -9936], [0], 10000 )
 ```

 DESCRIPTION
 ===========

+Rakudo has built-in operators .base and .parse-base to do base conversions, but they only handle bases 2 through 36.

 Base::Any provides convenient tools to transform numbers to and from nearly any non-streaming base.
 (A streaming base is one where characters are packed so that one glyph does not necessarily correspond to one character.
 E.G. MIME Base32, Base64, Base85, etc.) Nor does it handle some specialized bases with customized glyph sets and attached checksums: e.g. Bitcoin Base58check.
 (It could be used in calculating Base58 with the correct mapped glyph set, but doesn't do it by default.)

-For general base conversion, handles positive bases 2 through 4482, negative bases -4482 through -2, imaginary bases -66i through -2i and 2i through 66i.
+For general base conversion, handles positive bases 2 through 4516, negative bases -4516 through -2, imaginary bases -66i through -2i and 2i through 66i.

-The rather arbitrary threshold of 4482 was chosen because that is how many unique and discernible digit and letter glyphs are in the basic and first Unicode planes.
-Punctuation, symbols, white-space and combining characters as digit glyphs are problematic when trying to round-trip an encoded number.
+The rather arbitrary threshold of 4516 was chosen because that is how many unique and discernible digit and letter glyphs are in the basic and first Unicode planes.
+(There's 4517 actually, but one of them needs to represent zero... and oddly enough, it's 0) Punctuation, symbols, white-space and combining characters as digit glyphs are problematic when trying to round-trip an encoded number.
 Font coverage tends to get spotty in the higher Unicode planes as well.

-If 4482 bases is not enough, also provides array encoded numbers to nearly any imaginable magnitude integer base.
+If 4516 bases is not enough, also provides array encoded numbers to nearly any imaginable magnitude integer base.

 You may also choose to map the arrays to your own selection of glyphs to enumerate a custom base definition.
 The default glyph set is enumerated in the file `Base::Any::Digits`.

+#### BASIC USAGE:

+    sub to-base(Real $number, Integer $radix, :$precision = -15)

+* Where $radix is ±2 through ±4516.
+Works with any Real type value, though Rats and Nums will have limited precision in the less significant digits.
+You may set a precision parameter if desired.
+Defaults to -15 (1e-15).
+Negative base numbers are encoded to always produce a positive result.
+Technically, there is no such thing as a negative Negative based number.

+--

+    sub from-base(Str $number, Integer $radix)

+* Where $radix is ±2 through ±4516.
+Takes a String of the encoded number.
+Returns the number encoded in base 10.

+##### CASE INSENSITIVITY

+Base::Any mimics the built-in operators in that bases with an absolute magnitude 36 (-36) and below ignore case when converting `from-base()`.

+    'raku'.from-base(36) == 'RAKU'.from-base(36); # 76999005259948

+and

+    'raku'.from-base(-36) == 'RAKU'.from-base(-36); # 75428091766540

+For bases positive 2 through 36, Base::Any just hands off the transform to the built-in commands.
+A consequence to be aware of: `.&from-base().&to-base()` in radicies ±2 through ±36 may not round-trip to the same string.

-UNDERSCORE SEPARATORS
+##### UNDERSCORE SEPARATORS

 Raku allows underscores in numeric values as a visual aid to keep track of orders of magnitude.
 Since the numbers fed to the `to-base()` routine are standard Raku numerics, Base::Any will automatically allow them as well.
 The `from-base()` routines take strings however, and normally underscores would be disallowed; this module has code to specifically allow (and ignore) underscores in numeric strings.
 Something like this would be valid: